dhermes/bossylobster-blog/content/2020-09-01-go-pq-prevent-deadlock.md

 In order to introduce a deadlock, we borrow an example from [When Postgres blocks: 7 tips for dealing with locks][1].
-In the first transaction we update "hello" rows following by "world" rows
+In the first transaction we update "hello" rows followed by "world" rows

 ```sql
 BEGIN;